THOMAS LOWE FLEISCHNER

 Jacqueline Keeler is a Navajo/Yankton Dakota Sioux writer living in Portland, Oregon.
 She has been published in Salon.com, Earth Island Journal and The Nation.
 Keeler co-founded Eradicating Offensive Native Mascotry, which seeks to end the use of racial groups as mascots.
 She is finishing a collection of essays called Not Your Disappearing Indian and an anthology, Native Voices: At the Edge of Morning (editor).

 Kathleen Dean Moore is a writer, moral philosopher, and environmental thought-leader, devoted to an unrelenting defense of the future against those who would pillage and wreck the planet.
 As a writer, Kathleen is best known for award-winning books of essays that celebrate and explore the meaning of the wet, wild world of rivers, islands, and tidal shores - Riverwalking, Holdfast, Pine Island Paradox, and Wild Comfort.

 Michelle Nijhuis is an award-winning environmental and science journalist whose work appears in National Geographic and elsewhere.
 She is also a longtime contributing editor of High Country News.

 Shonto Begay was born on a Navajo reservation sheep camp to his mother, a traditional rug weaver and his father, a respected medicine man.
 In addition to being a prolific painter, lecturer and author, Shonto is a spokesperson for environmental rights.

 Ann Whittaker is a multi-media storyteller and naturalist who writes about the power of beauty through interdisciplinary philosophies and materials.
 Her pulse beats deep in the mountain west, and her imagination inspires.
-She is currently the Content Manager at Utah.com, Red Rock Stories, and Utahlogy.com.
+She writes about literary soundscape ecologies, and is compiling naturalist anthologies.